meng2468/MOA-Kaggle-Competition/input/README.md

-Download and put the MoA data files in here https://www.kaggle.com/c/lish-moa/data
+Download and put the MoA datasets in here https://www.kaggle.com/c/lish-moa/data